SafeGraphInc/SafeGraphR/README.md

 If you run into an issue or bug in the code, please raise an Issue on the **SafeGraphR** Github [Issues page](https://github.com/SafeGraphInc/SafeGraphR/issues).

-If you're just having trouble getting things to work, you can find help at the [SafeGraph COVID Consortium Slack Channel](safegraphcovid19.slack.com/) in the *r-troubleshooting* room.
+If you're just having trouble getting things to work, you can find help at the [Placekey Community Slack Channel](placekey-community.slack.com/) in the *r-troubleshooting* room.

 Below is a list of what's in the package with a brief description.